‘Wonder Woman’ Trailer Showcases Gal Gadot As A Powerful And Heroic Diana Prince

-Wonder Woman is still three months away from its theatrical release, and while sources involved with the filming have had disparaging remarks about the upcoming live action film, fans are still hoping those naysayers are speaking out of turn.
-In fact, Wonder Woman anticipation may be higher than ever, as new teaser posters and a new video trailer drive up interest in the soon-to-be-released DC Entertainment/Warner Bros. film.
+Wonder Woman is still three months away from its theatrical release and, while sources involved with the filming have had disparaging remarks about the upcoming live action film, fans are still hoping those naysayers are speaking out of turn.
+In fact, Wonder Woman anticipation may be higher than ever, as new teaser posters and a new video trailer drive up interest in the soon to be released DC Entertainment/Warner Bros. film.
 Even before those offerings enticed fans with their first glimpses of Diana Prince’s debut on the big screen, star Gal Gadot and her dreamy ambitions for giving young girls a strong role model has inspired fans worldwide.
 The actress may ultimately do more to drive up ticket sales than any promotional material Wonder Woman bosses can devise.

 A New Wonder Woman Trailer Features Gal Gadot As The Iconic Diana Prince